vladern/VRMiniGamesClient/README.md

 # VrMiniGamesClient

 ## Description
-Platform where you can find various virtual reality games directly from your browser, without installation or waiting.
+Platform where you can find various virtual reality games directly from your browser, without installation or downloading.

 ## Purpose
 Create a portfolio that demonstrates my technical capabilities.